10 Women Leading the Sustainable Fashion Movement

 4. Eileen Fisher

-Eileen Fisher, American clothing designer and founder of her very own self-titled brand, lives by the goal to design out negative impacts and design in positive change.
+Eileen Fisher, American clothing designer and founder of her very own self-titled brand, lives by the goal to design out negative impacts and design in positive change - one of the true sustainable fashion leaders.
 Eileen believes in paying attention to each step of the fashion industry, from what happens in the field to when it’s in your shopping bag.
 The industry should be sustainable from start to finish.
 This is why she launched the “Waste No More” goal that works to make the world better through the creation of fashion instead of constantly depleting from it.
 The goal is to create a completely eco-friendly, holistic and circular industry.
 To kick start the movement, Eileen has offered a buy-back program that has collected over one million garments in 10 years to be upcycled and sold along with her sustainable, everlasting garments.
 For her, it’s only the beginning.

 5. Emma Watson

 A commitment to sustainable fashion is not privy to just designers.
-Emma Watson proves that.
+Emma Watson proves that, as one of the most dazzling sustainable fashion leaders.
 Yes, she is a model and actress, but most importantly, she’s an activist.
 In 2015, she signed the "Green Carpet Challenge," pledging to only wear looks by sustainable designers to all media events.
 Emma believes that fashion shapes our identities by signifying exactly what we stand for.
 If you are what you wear, you should make it sustainable.
 Emma’s headstrong career and defiance has been a driving force in the sustainable fashion industry for years.
 Her leadership has spread like fire, molding and inspiring the younger fashion generation to make choices that are better for our Earth.

 6. Mara Hoffman